This is an example of a simple banner

 5. Start assigning shifts

-To add a shift, simply click on the calendar.
-For each time slot, you can set start and end times.
-You can also add breaks, specify activities, and use colors to differentiate types of work.
-With this level of detail, team members know exactly what they need to do and when.
+To add a shift, simply click on the schedule grid.
+For each slot, you can set start and end times.
+You can also add breaks, specify activities, and use colors to distinguish different types of work.
+With that level of detail, employees know exactly what to do, and when.

-A highly popular feature: open shifts.
-These unassigned time slots can be published.
-Available employees then apply for them, and the manager approves the requests.
-This approach promotes flexibility while ensuring proper shift coverage.
+One particularly popular feature is open shifts.
+These unassigned slots can be published for employees to request.
+Available team members can sign up, and the manager approves the request.
+This approach supports flexibility while ensuring roles stay covered.

-For organizations already using Excel for their schedules, Shifts offers an import feature.
-A downloadable template helps you format your data before importing.
-However, pay attention to the date format: it must match your device settings to avoid errors.
+If your organization already uses Excel for scheduling, Shifts includes an import feature.
+You can download a template to format your data before importing.
+Be mindful of date formatting, your file should match your device’s regional settings to avoid errors.

 Managing requests and time tracking

-Beyond simple scheduling, Shifts includes essential features for day-to-day management.
-These tools automate processes that would otherwise take hours of administrative work.
+Beyond scheduling, Shifts includes essential features for everyday workforce management.
+These tools automate tasks that would otherwise require hours of administrative work.

-The request system: time off, swaps, and offers
+The request system: time off, swaps, and open shifts

-Team members submit their requests through the mobile or desktop app.
-Time-off requests are sorted by reason: vacation, sick leave, parental leave, etc. Managers can also create custom categories based on company needs.
+Employees submit requests from the mobile or desktop app.
+Time-off requests can be categorized by reason: vacation, sickness, parental leave, and more.
+Managers can also create categories that match internal policies.

-Shift swaps allow two colleagues to trade their time slots.
-However, the manager must approve the exchange.
-This feature empowers employees and reduces the administrative burden.
+Shift swaps allow two colleagues to exchange scheduled shifts, with manager approval.
+This feature helps employees take ownership of their schedule and reduces administrative workload.
 According to Aberdeen Group, employees are six times more satisfied when they can manage their schedule in real time (Source: FinancesOnline).

-Time clock data feeds into timesheets that you can export to Excel.
-These reports make payroll processing easier and ensure full traceability.
-For Swiss companies subject to strict time tracking regulations, this feature is extremely useful.
+Time clock entries feed into timesheets that you can export to Excel.
+These reports simplify payroll processing and provide clear traceability.
+For Swiss organizations that need strong time-tracking governance, this feature can be particularly useful.

-The mobile experience: a key advantage for field teams
+The mobile experience: a key advantage for frontline teams

-Today, 80% of the global workforce works on the frontline (Source: Resonate UCC).
+Today, 80% of the global workforce is made up of frontline and mobile workers (Source: Resonate UCC).
 Mobile access is no longer optional.
-That’s why Microsoft designed Shifts to deliver an optimal smartphone experience.
+That’s why Microsoft designed Shifts to deliver a strong smartphone experience.

 Mobile features for employees

-From the Teams app on iOS or Android, team members can view their personal schedule.
-They can also see who’s on duty on any given day.
-Plus, they can set their availability and submit requests in just a few taps.
-Push notifications alert them instantly when the schedule changes or when they receive a response to a request.
+From the Teams app on iOS or Android, employees can view their personal schedule and see who’s on duty on a given day.
+They can also set availability and submit requests in just a few taps.
+Push notifications alert them immediately when the schedule changes or when a manager responds to a request.

-A welcome addition: the ability to indicate availability for specific dates, not just recurring days.
-This flexibility works well for team members whose constraints change from week to week.
+A handy feature is the ability to indicate availability for specific dates in addition to recurring days.
+This flexibility is a good fit for employees whose constraints change week to week.

-Shift-based tags are a powerful feature for team communication.
-These tags are automatically assigned to employees based on their group and whether they’re currently on shift.
-A manager can send a message to all “Cashiers on duty” without knowing exactly who’s working at that moment.
-Only the people currently on shift receive the notification.
+Shift-based tags are a powerful way to communicate with the right people at the right time.
+These tags are assigned automatically based on schedule group and whether someone is currently working a shift.
+A manager can message “Cashiers on duty” without knowing who is scheduled at that moment.
+Only the employees currently working receive the notification.

 Integrations and industry use cases

-Shifts doesn’t work in isolation.
-The app integrates with the Microsoft ecosystem.
-It can also connect to workforce management (WFM) systems for organizations with more advanced needs.
+Shifts doesn’t operate in isolation.
+It integrates with the Microsoft ecosystem and can also connect to workforce management (WFM) systems for organizations with more advanced requirements.

 Connectors for WFM systems

-Large enterprises using solutions like Blue Yonder, UKG Pro, or Reflexis can sync them with Shifts.
-This integration applies the business rules defined in the WFM system.
-At the same time, it gives employees the simple Teams interface to view their schedules.
+Larger organizations using solutions like Blue Yonder, UKG Pro, or Reflexis can sync them with Shifts.
+This lets them apply business rules configured in the WFM system while still giving employees the simple Teams interface for viewing schedules.

-For developers, the Microsoft Graph API for Shifts opens up advanced automation possibilities.
-You can generate reports, sync with payroll systems, or build custom applications.
+For developers, the Microsoft Graph API for Shifts opens the door to advanced automation.
+You can generate reports, sync schedules with payroll systems, or build custom apps tailored to your operations.

-In Switzerland, local authorities also use Shifts to manage public pools, parks, and emergency services.
-In short, anywhere employees work in shifts.
+In Switzerland, public-sector organizations also use Shifts to schedule municipal pools, parks, and emergency services.
+In short, it works anywhere employees operate on rotating or posted schedules.

 Best practices to get the most out of Shifts

 Adopting a new tool doesn’t automatically guarantee productivity gains.
-Here are some tips to get the most out of Shifts on a daily basis.
+Here are a few practical tips to make Shifts work smoothly day to day.

-For managers: Publish schedules early enough so team members can plan ahead.
-Encourage the use of open shifts rather than assigning time slots.
-This boosts engagement.
+For managers: Publish schedules early enough for employees to plan ahead.
+Encourage open shifts rather than assigning every slot by default, it often increases engagement.
 Also, process requests quickly to avoid frustration and misunderstandings.

 For employees: Check your schedule regularly and set your availability in advance.
-This makes your manager’s job easier.
-Use official requests rather than informal arrangements.
-This ensures a record and prevents issues.
+It makes planning easier for your manager.
+Use official requests rather than informal arrangements so there’s a clear record and fewer issues later.

-Mistakes to avoid: Don’t forget to publish your changes.
-They remain in draft until you share them.
+Mistakes to avoid: Don’t forget to publish changes, edits remain in draft until shared.
 Set the time zone correctly from the start.
-Finally, train your users.
+Finally, train users.
 According to Microsoft, 55% of frontline workers have received no training on the digital tools they use (Source: Microsoft Official Blog).

 Conclusion

-Shifts in Microsoft Teams represents a real step forward for managing field team schedules.
-By centralizing scheduling, communication, and time tracking in one place, this app breaks down silos.
-It also frees up valuable time for both managers and team members.
-Native integration with Microsoft 365, an optimized mobile experience, and inclusion in existing licenses make it a highly attractive solution for Swiss businesses.
-Whether you run a small shop or a large multi-site organization, Shifts offers the flexibility needed to adapt to the field.
-Now is the time to modernize how you manage your teams and give your employees the tools they deserve.
+Shifts in Microsoft Teams is a real step forward for managing frontline schedules.
+By bringing planning, communication, and time tracking into one place, it removes silos and saves valuable time for both managers and employees.
+Its Teams-native experience and mobile-first design make it a strong option for Swiss organizations, provided you confirm your licensing scope and tenant configuration.
+Whether you run a small shop or a multi-site enterprise, Shifts offers the flexibility needed for real-world operations.
+Now is a good time to modernize scheduling and give frontline teams tools that match the realities of the job.

 FAQ